leo/module-paths/README.md

 # module-paths

-Load the paths of your dependencies
+Load the paths of your dependencies: